Kadipa/DOB-JOB-DE-Project/README.md

 ---

-These decisions were made to ensure that the pipeline is scalable, cost-efficient, and robust for daily update.
+These decisions were made to ensure that the pipeline is scalable, cost-efficient, and robust for daily updates.

 ----